Skip to content

 Usage

-Installing this module will automatically make a configured sql.DB instance available in Yokai dependency injection system.
+This module will automatically make the primary database connection sql.DB instance available in Yokai dependency injection system.

-To access it, you just need to inject it where needed, for example in a repository:
+To access it, inject it where needed, for example in a repository:

 internal/repository/foo.go